-b.
 Inspection and Preventive Maintenance for Tanks, Containers, Transfer Equipment and Emergency Equipment

 Describe the type and frequency of inspections and monitoring for leaks or other conditions that could lead to spills or emergency situations.

 Typical inspections include the following: pipes, valves and fittings for leaks; tanks for corrosion; evidence of spilled materials on floors; effectiveness of housekeeping practices; damage to shipping containers; etc.